tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 11\120 toastr update system part 4
+Section 11\120 Adding toastr notification
-- Update Angular CLI&Core and package.json
- also update angular.json and tsconfig.json
+- Adding the ability for request and response error messages